United Nations: After the Cold War (1991–1999)

 From the late 1990s to the early 2000s, international interventions authorized by the UN took a wider variety of forms.
 The United Nations Security Council Resolution 1244 authorized the NATO-led Kosovo Force beginning in 1999.
 The UN mission in the Sierra Leone Civil War was supplemented by a British military intervention.
 The invasion of Afghanistan in 2001 was overseen by NATO.
 In 2003, the United States invaded Iraq despite failing to pass a UN Security Council resolution for authorization, prompting a new round of questioning of the UN's effectiveness.

 Under the eighth secretary-general, Ban Ki-moon, the UN intervened with peacekeepers in crises such as the War in Darfur in Sudan and the Kivu conflict in the Democratic Republic of the Congo and sent observers and chemical weapons inspectors to the Syrian Civil War.
-In 2013, an internal review of UN actions in the final battles of the Sri Lankan Civil War in 2009 concluded that the organization had suffered a "systemic failure".
+In 2013, an internal review of UN actions in the final battles of the Sri Lankan Civil War in 2009 concluded that the organization had suffered a "systemic failure."
 In 2010, the organization suffered the worst loss of life in its history, when 101 personnel died in the Haiti earthquake.
 Acting under the United Nations Security Council Resolution 1973 in 2011, NATO countries intervened in the First Libyan Civil War.

 The Millennium Summit was held in 2000 to discuss the UN's role in the 21st century.
-The three-day meeting was the largest gathering of world leaders in history, and it culminated in the adoption by all member states of the Millennium Development Goals (or MDGs), a commitment to achieve international development in areas such as poverty reduction, gender equality and public health.
+The three-day meeting was the largest gathering of world leaders in history, and it culminated in the adoption by all member states of the Millennium Development Goals (MDGs), a commitment to achieve international development in areas such as poverty reduction, gender equality and public health.
 Progress towards these goals, which were to be met by 2015, was ultimately uneven.
 The 2005 World Summit reaffirmed the UN's focus on promoting development, peacekeeping, human rights and global security.
-The Sustainable Development Goals (or SDGs) were launched in 2015 to succeed the Millennium Development Goals.
+The Sustainable Development Goals (SDGs) were launched in 2015 to succeed the Millennium Development Goals.